Health Care Reform FAQ

 Small group and individual plans must have had 80 percent of premiums apply toward payment of claims and/or quality improvement.
 Large group health plans must have applied at least 85 percent of premiums toward the payment of claims and/or quality improvement costs.
 The remaining percent of premiums could be applied to administrative and marketing expenses and profits.
 Small group health plans are for employers with up to 50 or 100 employees, depending on the state.
 Large group health plans are for employers with over 50 or 100 participants.

 Carriers who do not meet these thresholds are required to send a rebate of the excess premium payments to either the affected businesses or policyholders.
-The rebates for the 2011 plan year were paid in August 2012.
+The rebates for the previous plan year are paid in August of the current year.

 Rebates are calculated based on aggregate market data for small and large groups in each state, not on a particular group health plan's experience.